NaluCFD/Nalu/docs/source/theory/discretizationApproach.rst

    \frac{\partial u_i}{\partial x_j}_{ip} = \bar{G_j u_i} + \left[ \left({u_i}_R - {u_i}_L \right)
    - \bar{G_l u_i}dx_l \right] \frac{A_j}{A_k dx_k}.

-[vectorGrad] Common approaches in the cell-centered community are to use the projected nodal gradients for the :math:`\frac{\partial u_j}{\partial x_i}` stress component.
-However, in nalu, the above form of equation is used.
+Common approaches in the cell-centered community are to use the projected nodal gradients for the :math:`\frac{\partial u_j}{\partial x_i}` stress component.
+However, in Nalu, the above form of equation is used.

 Substituting the relations of the velocity gradients for the x and y-componnet of force above provides the following expression used for